waryax/LethalCompanyModTemplate/README.md

 # About this repository

-This is a template repo for making mods in Lethal Company.
+This is a template repo for making mods for Lethal Company.
 Mostly for my own use.
 This repo is set up so you can use a ripped Unity project of Lethal Company and debug your mod and the game with working breakpoints and other IDE features.

 # Getting started